 With a given partitioning, we can apply Algorithm 2 to obtain an abstraction of the model.
-The algorithm computes an ECTMC to provide an upper bound of the model value; a corresponding algorithm for the lower bound can be defined likewise.
+The algorithm computes an ECTMC to provide an upper bound of the model value; a corresponding algorithm for the lower bound can be defined likewise by minimising over the rewards of a given abstract state rather than maximising over them.
+Indeed, we can use the same partitioning to obtain ECTMCs for the computation of both lower and upper bounds, and thus compute abstractions for both directions at the same time.

-The algorithm does some initialisations and afterwards, in line 5, calls Algorithm 3.
-This algorithm descends into the OBDD partitioning (lines 3 to 14), visiting each state of the model explicitly.
-When a specific state s contained in an abstract state 3 is reached (lines 16 to 29), we extend the abstracting model to take into account the behaviour of this state.
-In lines 17 and 18, we extend the upper bounds for the reward rates of 3 such that they are at least as high as those of s.
+The algorithm does some initializations, and afterwards, in line 6, calls Algorithm 3.
+This algorithm descends into the OBDD partitioning (lines 5 to 16), visiting each state of the model explicitly.
+When a specific state s contained in an abstract state 3 is reached (lines 18 to 31), we extend the abstracting model to take into account the behaviour of this state.
+In lines 19 and 20, we extend the upper bounds for the reward rates of 3 such that they are at least as high as those of s.
 Notice that to compute the reward rates of this state we use the original high-level PM, not the OBDD representation.
-Then, in lines 20 to 29 we handle the transition rates, thus to include the rates of the concrete state.
-We again use the high-level model, this time to compute the set of commands that are enabled in the current state (line 20), the corresponding action $\hat{\alpha}$ (line 21, cf. Definition 20), and the concrete successor states with their corresponding rates (line 22).
-For each of them we use the function sAbs to obtain the abstract state it belongs to.
-For all successor states we add up the rates to the same abstract state (line 26).
-Then, starting from line 27, we apply the actual widening of the rates.
+Then, in lines 22 to 31, we handle the transition rates, thus to include the rates of the concrete state.
+We again use the high-level model, this time to compute the set of commands that are enabled in the current state (line 22), the corresponding action $\hat{\alpha}$ (line 23, cf. Definition 20), and the concrete successor states with their corresponding rates (line 24).
+For each of them, we use the function sAbs to obtain the abstract state it belongs to.
+For all successor states, we add up the rates to the same abstract state (line 28).
+Then, starting from line 29, we apply the actual widening of the rates.

-Function sAbs works as follows: Since we use a variable order in which the variables encoding states are placed above the variables for the abstract states, each state $s \in S$ induces a path in the OBDD P which ends at the OBDD node that represents the abstract state of s.
-We follow the unique path, given by the encoding of s to the outer nodes labelled with 1.
-This yields the encoding of the abstract state of s.
-The runtime of sAbs is therefore linear in the number of OBDD variables.
+Function sAbs works as follows.
+Because we use a variable order in which the variables encoding states are placed above the variables for the abstract states, each state $s \in S$ induces a path in the OBDD P which ends at the OBDD node that represents the abstract state of s.
+We follow the unique path, given by the encoding of s, to the terminal node labelled with 1.
+This following yields the encoding of the abstract state of s.
+The running time of sAbs is therefore linear in the number of OBDD variables.

-Let n = |S| be the number of concrete states of the model under consideration, let k be the total number of positive transitions and let c be the number of OBDD variables.
+Let n = |S| be the number of concrete states of the model under consideration, let k be the total number of positive transitions, and let c be the number of OBDD variables.
 Algorithm 3 visits each state and transition once.
-Since the block number variables are placed at the bottom of the variable order, accessing the block number of a state in function sAbs has a runtime of O(c).
-From this, we have that the overall complexity of Algorithm 2 is $O((n + k) \cdot c)$.
+Because the block number variables are placed at the bottom of the variable order, accessing the block number of a state in function sAbs has a running time of O(c).
+From this result, we have that the overall complexity of Algorithm 2 is $O((n + k) \cdot c)$.